osmlab/awesome-openstreetmap/README.md

 # Awesome OpenStreetMap [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of everything OpenStreetMap.
+A curated list of awesome OpenStreetMap-projects.

+[OpenStreetMap](https://www.openstreetmap.org) is an open map being used by millions of devices and users every day.
+It can both be edited and used by anyone free of charge.

+This list contains projects using OpenStreetMap data for creative purposes, as well as projects dedicated to improving OpenStreetMap.

 ## Contents